techmexdev/Front-End-Performance/README.md

 The Must-Knows about Front End Optomization

 # Introduction
-As all of us know, there is always something to work on when it comes to optimizing our websites, but some of us might just be spending too much of our time optimizing the *wrong thing*.
-Less than **twenty percent** of the end user response time is spent getting the HTML page to the web browser.
-And where does the rest of the time go?
+We might all know already that there's *always* stuff to work on when it comes to optimizing our websites, but some of us just might be spending way too much of our time optimizing the *wrong things*.

-In order to see the real issue, we need to understand what the math is telling us:
+Less than **20%** of the end user response time is spent getting the HTML page to the web browser, but where does the rest of the time go?
+In order to understand the real issue, we need to see what the math is really telling us:

-  - **HTML** Downloading the HTML document is usually 5% of the total time.
+  - **HTML** `// Downloading the HTML document is usually 5% of the total time. `
-  - **Components** Downloading the rest of the components typically counts for 60% of the total time.
+  - **Components** `// Downloading the rest of the components typically counts for 60% of the total time. `
-  - **Scripts** The remainder of time is spent parsing script tags or css files
+  - **Scripts** `// The remainder of time is spent parsing script tags or css files `

 All this starts with the HTTP (a.k.a HyperText Transfer Protocol), the rules that govern how browsers and servers communicate with eachother.
 The main two components of HTTP are its *requests* and *responses*.